The Golden Virgin: World War I and later (1915–1929)

 It was the tradition of the French peasants that when the Virgin fell the war would come to an end.
 It is said that an Australian gunner finally brought it down.
-At any rate, when the Germans were beaten back at end end of the last Allied offensive and Albert was retaken, the tower and statute had fallen in ruins.
+At any rate, when the Germans were beaten back at the beginning of the last Allied offensive and Albert was retaken, the tower and statue had fallen in ruins.
 The peasants believe that the luck of the Germans had deserted them when the Virgin of Albert fell.
 From that day the power of the enemy waned, and this leaning statue certainly marked the high tide of the German invasion.

 Residents discussed placing the sculpture in its famous war-time pose but later decided to place it in its original standing pose.
-The sculpture of the Golden Virgin was recast in 1929 and fitted atop the 76 m bell tower during the reconstruction of the Basilica.
+The sculpture of The Golden Virgin was recast in 1929 and fitted atop the 76 m bell tower during the reconstruction of the Basilica.

+Legacy

-A photograph of leaning statue was a fascination for many; it appeared on many postcards of the time.
+A photograph of the leaning statue was a fascination for many; it appeared on many postcards of the time.
 The actions of French engineers who shored it up continue to be a source of amazement.
 Over 100 years later, it remains a symbol of the triumph of good over evil.
-It is a landmark and a tourist attraction. and an artistic inspiration.
+It is a landmark, a tourist attraction, and an artistic inspiration.

-The events surrounding the church and its sculpture are the subject of Henry Williamson's 1957 novel The Golden Virgin; Volume 6 of the series A Chronicle of Ancient Sunlight.
+The events surrounding the church and its sculpture are the subject of Henry Williamson's 1957 novel The Golden Virgin; volume 6 of the series A Chronicle of Ancient Sunlight.
 It was selected as a Daily Mail Book of the Month.

-Celebrations

-On September 8, a novena is celebrated to honor the Leaning Virgin.
+On September 8, a novena is celebrated to honor The Leaning Virgin.